 Students who intend to practise law outside Australia should check with the relevant country’s admission body to confirm their practising requirements.

 Law students can undertake voluntary legal experience and professional placement with legal firms or offices, to complement their practical legal skills and become familiar with the issues facing working lawyers.

 There are no majors in the Bachelor of Laws degree, however, a diverse range of law-based elective units is available.

-Go to Bachelor of Social Science for majors offered in that course.
+Go to Bachelor of Social Science for majors and streams offered in this course.

 The assessment methods vary from unit to unit.
 They may include research proposals, research essays, reports, oral and written presentations, case studies, online and class participation, and examinations.
 The weighting of assessment marks between assignments and examinations also varies.

 Go to Bachelor of Social Science for assessment methods in that course.

 On-campus students experience a variety of teaching approaches including face-to-face lectures and tutorials.
 Some units offer online activities, classes, pre-recorded and/or live lectures.
 The method of teaching may vary from unit to unit.

 The online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive online pre-recorded and/or live lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Attendance at an on-campus workshop for the unit Professional Conduct is a requirement of the Bachelor of Laws for both on-campus and online students.
 During the workshop students meet key representatives of the legal profession who address issues of contemporary legal practice and professional conduct.
 For more information, go to law workshops.